An official Adobe pdf document of these bylaws may be downloaded here.

 Section 1.
 The Board is responsible for the general supervision of NCS’s affairs and finances.

 Section 2.
 The Board shall initially consist of a total of seventeen (17) members (“Directors”), as set forth in this Article V Section 2.
 Six (6) members of the Board shall be Individual Members (“Member Directors”), who shall be members of, or otherwise related to, at least three (3) different Member Clubs; provided that no more than three (3) Member Directors from a single Club shall be eligible to serve as Member Directors.
 The Officers elected pursuant to Article VI shall also be members of the Board (“Officer Directors”).
 The most immediate past President who served his or her full term shall be an ex-officio voting member of the Board for the term of his or her successor.
-All Directors shall be current members of NCS.
-No more than two (2) Directors who receive compensation from, or have an ownership interest in, an entity that controls one or more Clubs shall be members of the Board.
+All Directors shall be current members of NCS or shall be the parent or guardian of child who is a current member of NCS.
+No more than three (3) Directors who receive compensation from, or have an ownership interest in, a for profit entity that controls one or more Clubs shall be members of the Board.
 The Board may raise or lower the number of Directors from time to time by resolution at any meeting of the Board; provided that the number of Directors shall not be less than fourteen (14) nor more than twenty nine (29).

 Section 4.
 The Board shall meet regularly, but no less than three (3) times per year.
 Upon notice, the meetings of the Board may be conducted by telephone or other electronic means where all persons participating in the meeting can hear each other.
 Special meetings may be called by the President.
 Unless notice is waived by all members of the Board, notice of any meeting or special meeting, including date, time, place and agenda, must be given at least seven (7) days in advance.
 Notice may be in writing or by electronic communication, including fax or email.